MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Windows.md

 To install PowerShell Core from the CoreCLR Artifact:

-1. Download zip package from **artifacts** tab of the particular build.
+1. Download ZIP package from **artifacts** tab of the particular build.
-2. Unblock zip file: right-click in File Explorer -> Properties -> check 'Unblock' box -> apply
+2. Unblock ZIP file: right-click in File Explorer -> Properties -> check 'Unblock' box -> apply
 3. Extract zip file to `bin` directory
 4. `./bin/pwsh.exe`